-Di Matteo lost his job after a poor run of form which culminated in a heavy 3-0 defeat to Juventus in the Champions League on Tuesday night, leaving the club on the brink of European elimination.
+Di Matteo lost his job after a poor run of form which culminated in a heavy 3-0 defeat to Juventus in the Champions League on Tuesday night, leaving the club's hopes of retaining the European crown in ruins.

-Chelsea started the season brightly with seven league victories in eight games, but have only picked up two points from their last four games, and are staring at an early exit from Europe.
+Chelsea started the season brightly with seven league victories in eight games, but has only picked up two points from its last four games, and is staring at an early exit from Europe.